alikureishy/AI-isolation/README.md

     return score

 ```
-As can be seen, it returns the advantage (in # of move options available) between the given and opposing players.

 **Performance**

 ###### Net Advantage Score (net_advantage_score())

 This score, as with the 'advantage score' above, is also based on the difference in number of moves between the opponent and oneself.
-However, there is a minor variation, as shown in the code snippets below.
-More specifically, the score is even higher if the advantage is assessed when the player is active (as opposed to when it is inactive), and similarly, even lower if the disadvantage is assessed when the player is inactive.
+However, it also takes into account who the active player is.
+The score is even higher if an advantage is assessed when the player is active (as opposed to when it is inactive), and similarly, even lower if a disadvantage is assessed when the player is inactive.

-There are two versions to this strategy.
-The first, as with the 'absolute advantage score' is to return the advantage as the difference in the number of options:

 ```
     score = winlose_score(game, player)